viniciussslima/b2bit-mini-twitter/README.md

 - CASE 4: General feed
   The actor must receive, in JSON format, the feed of the last 10 posts.

+## Start database

+`$ docker-compose up -d`

 ## Env variables

 Create a .env file on the project root folder, use example.env file as a base.

-## Install dependencies

-Before running the project, it is necessary to install the dependencies, to do that just run:

-`$ poetry install`

-## Start database

-`$ docker-compose up -d`

-## Run migrations

-`$ poetry run python manage.py migrate`

 ## Run project

+- Install dependencies
+  - `$ poetry install`
+- Start shell with the virtual environment
-`$ poetry run python manage.py runserver`
+  - `$ poetry shell`
+- Run migrations
+  - `$ manage migrate`

-## Run tests
+- Run tests

-`$ poetry run python manage.py test`
+  - `$ manage test`
+- Start server
+  - `$ manage runserver`